Dual spaces of cadlag processes: Adapted cadlag processes

 This section starts with some useful observations concerning optional and predictable projections.
 We then give our first main result which gives a necessary and sufficient condition for the topological dual of a space of adapted cadlag processes to be representable by random measures.

-From now on, we fix a filtration $\FF$ satisfying the usual conditions.
+Let $\FF$ be a filtration satisfying the usual conditions.
 The set of stopping times will be denoted by $\T$.
-A measurable process $y$ is said to be of {\em class $(D)$} if $\{y_\tau\mid \tau\in\T\}$ is uniformly integrable.
-Given such $y$, we will denote its {\em optional and predictable projections} by $\op y$ and $\pp y$, respectively.
+A measurable process $y$ is said to be of {\em class $(D)$} if the set $\{y_\tau\mid \tau\in\T\}$ is uniformly integrable.
+Given such a $y$, we will denote its {\em optional and predictable projections} by $\op y$ and $\pp y$, respectively.
 That is, $\op y$ is the unique optional process satisfying

 for every $\tau\in\T$ while $\pp y$ is the unique predictable process satisfying

 for every predictable time $\tau$.
 Here $\F_\tau:=\sigma(A \mid A\cap\{\tau\le t\}\in\F_t\ \forall\ t\}$ and $\F_{\tau-}:=\F_0\vee\sigma\{A\cap\{t<\tau\}\mid A\in\F_t,\, t\in\reals_+\}$.
 Throughout the paper, we identify processes that are equal almost surely everywhere, that is, $y^1=y^2$ if, almost surely, $y^1_t=y^2_t$ for all $t$.